Review & accept financial aid award

 Send final transcripts

-Request to have your final high school and/or college transcript sent to the Office of Undergraduate Admission by August 1 if you are starting in fall quarter.
+Request to have your final high school and/or college transcript sent to Undergraduate Admission by August 1 if you are starting in fall quarter.
 If you have taken any AP or IB exams, please have those scores sent directly to our office as well.

 Complete Know the Code